shreekar2005/Building_own_OS/README.md

 # Welcome to Building_own_OS

 ## You will find detailed README in specific directory
-e.g) README for OOSS is in OOSS directory, README for cross-compiler is in cross-compiler directory
+e.g) README for OSOS is in OSOS directory, README for cross-compiler is in cross-compiler directory

 ## Introduction
-In this repo you will find src code for completely new operating system called "OOSS" (idk what name should I give to our OS to I choose "OOSS" 😁).
+In this repo you will find src code for completely new operating system called "OSOS" (idk what name should I give to our OS to I choose "`OSOS (Open Source Operating System)`" 😁).
-I am in learning phase also so there may be subprojects like baby_OOSS, busybox_linux, etc.
+I am in learning phase also so there may be subprojects like baby_OSOS, busybox_linux, etc.

 ### Currently this Repository is divided as follows
-1. `baby_OOSS` : for understanding how kernel loads in memory.
-In baby_OOSS we are loading bootloader in memory and then loading kernel from bootloder (with pure x86 assembly)
+1. `baby_OSOS` : for understanding how kernel loads in memory.
+In baby_OSOS we are loading bootloader in memory and then loading kernel from bootloder (with pure x86 assembly)
-2. `cross-compiler` : You will need to build cross compiler in order to build OOSS
+2. `cross-compiler` : You will need to build cross compiler in order to build OSOS
-3. `OOSS` : actuall OS to work on.
+3. `OSOS` : actuall OS to work on.
 It's major portion will be written in C++.
-OOSS will be 32bit OS
+OSOS will be 32bit OS
 4. `busybox_linux` : minimal linux based OS, which have many bash commands also (working).
 This is for understand how to build linux kernel

 ### Reference for learning : https://wiki.osdev.org/Expanded_Main_Page